Spokane House: NWC hegemony

-HBC
+Hudson's Bay Company

 The Hudson's Bay Company took over control of the NWC in 1821 and sent George Simpson to tour the new western possessions of the HBC throughout 1824 and 1825.
 He visited the station accompanied by John McLoughlin, McMillian, and Peter Skene Ogden late in October 1824.
 Many of laborers that worked at Spokane House and its subsidiary stations of the Flathead Post and Kootanae House did not receive favorable reviews by Simpson.
 In particular he found many lazy, "the very scum of the country... the most unruly and troublesome gang... are under no control & feel their own independence, they therefore require very superior management to make anything of them..."
 Simpson reduced the employees stationed at Spokane House for 1825 by seven, leaving only fifteen.

 Simpson returned to the station in April 1825.
 He began discussions with the Spokane House management to abandon Spokane House in favor of the Kettle Falls.
 This was due to several reasons including, the distance of Spokane House from the Columbia River, the scarcity of fur bearing populations in the area, and the abundance of fish and promising agricultural prospects at the latter location.
 That year work began near Kettle Falls on a new fur post, Fort Colvile.